kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. The third pharyngeal arch is supplied by the vagus nerve - F
 	D. The pharyngeal arches consist of endoderm and ectoderm only - F
 	E. The inferior parathyroid glands are derived from the fifth pharyngeal pouch - F

-#### Answer: A. The superior parathyroid glands are derived from the fourth pharyngeal pouch - ?
+#### Answer: A. The superior parathyroid glands are derived from the fourth pharyngeal pouch - TRUE
+- The pharyngeal arches are composed of mesoderm, endoderm and ectoderm.
+The superior parathyroids are derived from the fourth pharyngeal pouch and the inferior parathyroids are derived from the third pharyngeal pouch.
+The mandible, maxilla and zygoma are derived from the first pharyngeal arch.
+The third pharyngeal arch is supplied by the glossopharyngeal nerve.

 ### Q80
-Epstein–Barr virus (EBV) is known to be a carcinogen for:
+_Epstein–Barr virus_ (EBV) is known to be a carcinogen for:

-	A	T-cell lymphoma
+	A. T-cell lymphoma
-	B	Non-Hodgkin’s lymphoma
+	B. Non-Hodgkin’s lymphoma (NHL)
-	C	Leukaemia
+	C. Leukaemia
-	D	B-cell lymphoma
+	D. B-cell lymphoma
-	E	Hepatocellular carcinoma
+	E. Hepatocellular carcinoma

-#### Answer:
+#### Answer: E. Hepatocellular carcinoma = *FALSE* = D. B-cell lymphoma - TRUE
+- EBV is known to be carcinogenic for B-cell lymphoma, nasopharyngeal carcinoma and Hodgkin’s lymphoma.

 Questions 81-90
 ---------------